General-in-chief

-General in Chief has been a military rank or title in various armed forces around the world.
+General-in-chief has been a military rank or title in various armed forces around the world.

 France

-In France, general-in-chief (général en chef) was first an informal title for the lieutenant-general commanding over others lieutenant-generals, or even for some marshals in charge of an army.
+In France, general-in-chief (général en chef) was first an informal title for the lieutenant-general commanding over other lieutenant-generals, or even for some marshals in charge of an army.
 During the Revolution, it became a title given to officers of général de division rank commanding an army.
 The généraux en chef wore four stars on their shoulders boards opposed to the three of a général de division.
 The title of général en chef was abolished in 1812, re-established during the Restoration and ultimately abolished in 1848.